top of page

 I often remind people to feel all the feels, and not hold them in.
 It is much easier said than done.
 At that particular moment, I had somewhere I needed to be, someone needed me, someone was having a tough time and I needed to be there.
 But I also knew that I need to take care of me, so I honored the tears that wanted to fall and and I felt the feels that were asking for some attention.
 There was a moment a few days ago when this happened as well, and I stuffed it down and ignored it, that backfired on me.
 Putting off reacting to your feelings only makes them worse.
 It hurts, that goes without saying, but it worsens when you don't stop for a moment and be present with whatever you are feeling.

 I have never been good at asking for help, it is something I am working on.
-I am learning that the weight of grief is a lot lighter when someone else helps to carry it with you.
+I am learning that the weight of grief is a lot lighter when someone else helps you carry it.
 Some days you might not even think about it, and that's okay, but always be on the lookout for it to randomly show up.

 Recent Posts